MENUMENU

 Jump to Recipe

-Hearty and substantial, this Irish brown bread recipe is perfect with soups, stews, or all by itself with a slathering of soft butter.
-With love to my Irish mama!
+Hearty and substantial, this Irish brown bread recipe is perfect with soup, stews, or all by itself with a slathering of soft butter.

 One for me and one for whomever was the next lucky person who walked into her kitchen, and as a result, the recipe below makes two loaves.